doberay123/obsidian/Jurisdiction of Cases.md

-Jurisdiction of Cases under a court refers to whether a legal officer has the
+Jurisdiction of Cases under a court refers to whether a legal officer has the ability to dispute, hear or act upon a case.
+Furthermore, it also refers to whether they have to.